rookies/LightEffectDriver/README.md

 }

 void loop() {
-  /* Let the library do it's work: */ driver.update();
+  /* Let the library do its work: */ driver.update();
 }
 ```